Arts of the Americas

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Kachina doll representing Tsaveyo (also Chaveyo), one of the most fearsome beings (see Barton Wright "Classic Hopi and Zuni Kachina Figures").
+Kachina doll representing Tsaveyo (also spelled in literature as Chaveyo), one of the most fearsome beings (see Barton Wright "Classic Hopi and Zuni Kachina Figures").
 If a youngster or an adult misbehaves badly, this Kachina may come looking for him unless he mends his ways.
 The characteristic identifiers include nakedness, dots on legs and/or feet, crosses on cheeks, and a cape thrown over the shoulders.
 This Kachina is in the grouping normally referred to as ogres.
 It has bulging eyes and a protruding snout exhibiting a fierce aspect.
 In dances Chaveyo uses this ferocity to scare children and even men into behaving.
 He appears anytime during the Spring, but especially during the Powamuya (Bean Dance) and the Palolo Kongi (Water Serpent Dance) being badgered by clowns until he whacks them away.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome